jbakse/compform_notes/docs/week_14_games/index.md

 ## Challenging Challenges
 - With Example 1: Make the king and the kid in green run towards each other.
 Make them stop when they collide.
 Tip: `overlap()`
-- With Example 1: Make the king and the kid in green chase the cursor.
-Make the kid much faster than the king.
-Optional: use the collision system to prevent the kid and the king from overlapping.
 - With Example 2: Remove the king from the scene when he is clicked.
 Start the scene with 10 kings.
+- With Example 1: Make the king and the kid "bounce" when they collide.
+Tip: Look at the "bouncing" p5play example.
 - Start making microgames!